Engie File Converter

 - The Westwood Palette Stretch Table format, a 64K file containing the best in-between colour for all possible colour pairs on a specific 256-colour palette.
 They are used to quickly upscale 8-bit images, mostly WSA animations and CPS images.

-- Dynamix BMP and SCR format, with compression support for RLE, LZW (reading only) and LZSS (currently reading only, though writing code is available and could be added later), and the Dynamix 8-bit palettes.
+- Dynamix BMP and SCR format, with compression support for RLE, LZW (reading only) and LZSS (reading only, though writing code is available and could be added later), and the Dynamix 8-bit palettes.
 Used in loads of Sierra/Dynamix games.
+Note: A lot of this is currently documented on the RES Format (Stellar 7) page.

-- Kings of the Beach PAK Format, a simple RLE-compressed image type with the ability to save a partial file.
+- Kings of the Beach PAK Format, a planar RLE-compressed image type with the ability to save a partial file.

 - KORT BMP Format, an uncompressed tileset format.